idpass/idpass-lite/README.md

 ## Usage

 This library can be used in C and C++ projects.
 Download `libidpasslite.so` from the [Releases](https://github.com/idpass/idpass-lite/releases) page or [build it from source](#building-from-source), then add it to the project that will use it.
+Documentation on how to this library can be found in the [wiki](https://github.com/idpass/idpass-lite/wiki).

 Other languages are also supported through our wrapper packages: